-- (a) The living vegetation and gum trees will not be removed as it would exacerbate the erosion of the soil. - (b) If the gum trees are cut back again, that the branches will be roped, caught and removed. - (c) That the large trunks and branches lying on the ground will be cut into smaller pieces and used to stabilise the ground cover.
+- The living vegetation and gum trees will not be removed as it would (a) exacerbate the erosion of the soil. - If the gum trees are cut back again, that the branches will be roped, caught (b) and removed. - That the large trunks and branches lying on the ground will be cut into smaller (c) pieces and used to stabilise the ground cover.

-Your faithfully

-Helen C. Burrage.
+Vous faithfully Irrelevant Helen C. Burrage.

-.c.
+Vc.c.
 Statutory Planning Officers 12th September, 2002.